-You can also specify whether to Show Background Image in View and set the % Opacity.
+Within the Background Image panel, you can also specify whether to Show Background Image in View and set the % Opacity.

-Background Image Rectangle Location: When a background image has been provided, then it needs to be located within the projection's coordinate system.
-This is done by giving the coordinates of the lower left and upper right corners of the image's rectangle.
+Background Image Rectangle Location: In order to display the background image at the proper location on the canvas, RiverWare needs to know its location in the projection's coordinate system.
+There are several alternatives for providing this information if RiverWare did not read it from a world file when the image was loaded.
+The first is to directly enter the coordinates of the lower left and upper right corners of the image's rectangle.

-Note: When you enter a set of two coordinates (four values), you really only need three values and the fourth will be computed.
+Note: When you enter a set of two coordinates (four values), you really only need to enter three values, RiverWare will compute the fourth.